shrey-garg/morphia/morphia/BehaviorChanges.md

 catching so this change should be source compatible for almost everyone.
     * Some others validations may get caught up in this change as well.
 If I've missed documenting them, please file an issue.
 1. `@PreSave` has been removed in favor of `@PrePersist`.
+1. Return values of lifecycle events are no longer considered.
+Any evolutions of the `Document` should be done in place.